iNarendraK/terraform_nov/Day5/README.md

 ## Lab - Creating a self-hosted Azure Pipeline agent to run Terraform scripts

 #### Create a Personal Access Token
-From your Azure portal, search for "Azure DevOps organizations", which will take you to below page
+From your Azure portal, search for "Azure DevOps organizations" and click the same
 ![Azure DevOps Organizations](azure1.png)

 Click on "My Azure DevOps Organizations", which will take you to below page